Kerry Kennedy

-Mary Kerry Kennedy (born September 8, 1959) is an American lawyer, author and human rights activist.
-She is the seventh child and third daughter of Robert F. Kennedy and Ethel Skakel Kennedy.
-During her 15-year marriage to former New York Governor Andrew Cuomo, from 1990 to 2005, she was known as Kerry Kennedy-Cuomo.
+Mary Kerry Kennedy (born September 8, 1959) is an American lawyer, author, and human rights activist.
+Kennedy is a daughter of former United States Senator Robert F. Kennedy and Ethel Kennedy, and a niece of former U.S. President John F. Kennedy and former U.S. Senator Ted Kennedy.
 She is the president of Robert F. Kennedy Human Rights, a non-profit human rights advocacy organization.

-Early life
+Early life and education

-Mary Kerry Kennedy was born in 1959, in Washington, D.C. to parents Robert F. Kennedy and Ethel Skakel.
-Three days after her birth, her father resigned as chief counsel of the Senate Rackets Committee to run his brother's campaign for presidency.
-She appeared, at age 3, in the 1963 Robert Drew documentary Crisis: Behind a Presidential Commitment, saying hello to U.S. Justice Department official Nicholas Katzenbach by phone from the office of her father, Robert F. Kennedy, Attorney General at the time.
+Mary Kerry Kennedy was born on September 8, 1959, in Washington, D.C., to parents Robert F. Kennedy and Ethel Skakel.
+Three days after her birth, her father resigned as chief counsel of the Senate Rackets Committee to run his brother's campaign for the presidency.
+Kennedy spent her childhood between the family's homes in McLean, Virginia and Hyannis Port, Massachusetts.
+She appeared at age 3 in the 1963 Robert Drew documentary Crisis: Behind a Presidential Commitment saying hello to U.S. Justice Department official Nicholas Katzenbach by phone from the office of her father, who was U.S. Attorney General at the time.
 Her father was assassinated in 1968.
-She is a graduate of The Putney School and Brown University and received her Juris Doctor from Boston College Law School.
+She is a graduate of The Putney School in Vermont and Brown University.
+She later received her Juris Doctor from Boston College Law School.